 Bilingual education

 Pupils can enrol to bilingual education from Grade 1 in primary school or from Grade 7 in lower secondary school.
 A pupil who is moving to Helsinki and has previously participated in bilingual education in another city can apply via the continuous admission route.
+Applicants to grades 2 to 9 must take a language test.
+There is no language test for grade 1.
 The city offers bilingual education in Chinese, English, Estonian, North Sami, Russian, Spanish and Swedish.
 Learn more about the admission criteria and different ways to apply below.

 What is bilingual education like?